roddhjav/apparmor.d/docs/play.md

 !!! info

-    A Play Machine is what a system with root as the guest account with only Apparmor to restrict access is called.
+    A Play Machine is a system where root is the guest account with only AppArmor to restrict access.

-## Free root access on an Apparmor machine!
+## Free root access on an AppArmor machine!

 To access my Ubuntu 24.04 play machine ssh to `play.pujol.io` as root, the password is `apparmor`: `ssh root@play.pujol.io`

 The aim of this is to:

-- Demonstrate that necessary security can be provided by Apparmor without any Unix permissions (however it is still recommended that you use Unix permissions as well for real servers).
+- Demonstrate that necessary security can be provided by AppArmor without any Unix permissions (however it is still recommended that you use Unix permissions as well for real servers).
 - Show that root is not everything in modern security.
 - Give a demo machine with [apparmor.d](https://github.com/roddhjav/apparmor.d) fully integrated.